gantry/docs/pages/01.gantry5/04.particles/06.position/docs.md

 ![Positions](positions_6.png)

-If you want to add a new widget/module position to a page, you simply need to drag-and-drop the **Position Particle** and move it where you would like the new position to appear.
+If you want to add a new widget/module position to a page, you simply need to drag-and-drop the **Module Positions Particle** and move it where you would like the new position to appear.
 At this point, you need but to rename the position Key which is the text reference you would assign widgets to in order to have them appear in the position.

 {% set tab1 %}